The Unknown (1927 film): Restoration

 For many years the film was considered lost, until a 35 mm print was located at the Cinémathèque Française in 1968.
 In 1973, at a lecture given at George Eastman House, Cinémathèque Française director Henri Langlois said the delay in finding the print of The Unknown was because they had hundreds of film cans marked l'inconnu (French for "Unknown") in their collection.
 Several early scenes may be missing, but if so, they do not affect the story continuity.
-The rediscovered film ran 49 minutes.
-In 2022, a new restoration by George Eastman House premiered at the Pordenone Silent Film Festival; the running time was 60 minutes.
+The rediscovered film ran 49 minutes at a projection speed of 24fps.

+In 2022, a new restoration by George Eastman House premiered at the Pordenone Silent Film Festival; the running time was 66 minutes.
 The existing shortened version was augmented with footage from a newly-discovered Czech nitrate print which contained all the scenes missing from the other print.
 Restored shots/scenes include: the original opening scene of a boy watching the circus tent from a church tower and his father or grandfather giving him a coin so he can pay his way into the circus; audience reactions during Alonzo’s show; the fight between Alonzo and Costra after the show; and a scene of an old fortune-teller warning Nanon that something terrible is going to happen.
+This restoration of The Unknown made its home video debut in October 2023 as part of The Criterion Collection in a boxset that also includes Freaks and The Mystic.